alfredodeza/learn-retrieval-augmented-generation/README.md

 I recommend using the [Phi-2 model](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#other-example-llamafiles) which is about 2GB in size.
 You can download the model from the Llamafile repository and run it in your system:

-Once you have it running you can connect to it with Python or use the [./examples/3-applied-rag/embeddings.ipynb](Applied Rag Notebook).
+Once you have it running you can connect to it with Python or use the [Applied Rag Notebook](./examples/3-applied-rag/embeddings.ipynb).
 Here is a quick example of how to use the Llamafile with Python:

 ```python
 #!/usr/bin/env python3